 We recommend storing your digital archives in a minimum of two geographically separate locations.
 Ordinarily this will involve holding one copy on your organisations server or local PC’s, in addition to a copy stored on an external hard drive elsewhere.

-In the longer term you will need to consider digital preservation and the potential for medium/file format obsolescence.
+In the longer term, you will need to consider digital preservation and the potential for medium/file format obsolescence.
 Digital preservation is an important topic with a fast growing body of literature, far too much to cover here.
-However, as a starting point The National Archives offers these Three Golden Rules of digital preservation.
+You can find out more about digital preservation by visiting Preservica, one of our trusted partners.

 In terms of management, it is likely that you will have an existing system that is used to organise your digital archives.
 However, if not there are a number of different digital archive management platforms, including TownsWeb Archiving’s own PastView system, that can make it quick and easy to maintain your content.
 Once again though, a cost-benefit analysis of these systems will need to be carried out to ascertain if they are suitable for your project’s budget and needs.